Join the John Williams Book Club reading Stoner and Augustus

 Join a welcoming group of people from more than 25 states and five countries as we dive into great works of literature via Zoom.
 The regulars include writers, musicians, actors, painters, scientists, business leaders, baristas, retirees—you name it.

-The secret sauce of the party is Paul Matthew Moore on piano.
+The secret sauce of the party is our piano player Paul Matthew Moore

 Join by the virtual parties becoming a paid subscriber to the FrizzLit Substack